-To whom do the laws apply?
-In general, it is found that laws and statutory welfare provisions do not affect all categories of women uniformly but are applicable only to workers in the organised sector and in establishments of over a specified size.
+To, whom do the laws apply?
+In general, it is found that law and statutory, welfare provisions do not affect all categories of women uniformly but are applicable only to workers in the organised sector and in establishments of over a specified size.
 Self-employed, contract workers, those in small establishments may find themselves outside the scope of these laws.

-It is estimated [Shram Shakti 1988] that 89 per cent of all working women are in the informal sector and only 11 per cent in the organised sector.
-It is difficult to draw the line between the two, though size of establishment and self-employment are two criteria which can be used to make distinctions.
-Thus, the majority of women in agriculture, construction, forestry, fisheries, dairying, and handicrafts may be self-employed, or work in small establishments, or as contract workers, and may be said to be in the unorganised or informal sector, women working in mines, factories, plantations, transport, utilities, etc, may be said to be in the organised sector.
-However, the agriculture sector includes large force of wage labour, more than 50 per cent of whom are women, while women working in shops, offices, schools, hospitals, welfare institutions, etc. in the category 'services and professions' can be found in both groups.
+It is estimated (Shram Shakti, 1988) that 89% of all working women are in the informal sector and only 11% in the organised sector.
+It is diff icult to draw the line between the two, though size of establishment and self-employment are two criteria which can be used to make distinctions.
+Thus, the majority of women in agriculture, construction, forestry, fisheries, dairying, and handicrafts may be self- employed, or work in small establishments, or as contract workers, and so may be said to be in the unorganised or informal sector, women working in mines, factories, plantations, transport, utilities, etc., may be said to be in the organised sector.
+However, the agriculture sector includes large force of wage-labour, more than 50% of whom are women, while women working in shops, offices, schools, hospitals, welfare institutions, etc., in the category 'services and professionals' can be found in both groups.